trahloff/aws-certification-notes/Specialist_Data-Analytics_DAS-C01/2-Storage/Dynamo.md

 ### Global Secondary Index (GSI)

 - Used to speed up queries on non-key attributes
+- Primary Key Attributes does not require distinct values
 - Creates new table with projected attributes
   - KEYS_ONLY
   - INCLUDE